By building a strong profile, being an active member, and fostering connections, you can make LinkedIn work for you in your UX design job search.

 One of the key things you’ll use LinkedIn for is to make connections with peers, hiring managers, and other industry professionals.
 While you might wait a few days or weeks to add someone as a friend on another social platform, your best bet on LinkedIn is to reach out right away.

-If you attend a hackathon or networking event and meet 10 people, add them all within the next 24 hours or sooner.
+If you attend a hackathon or networking event and meet 10 people, add them all within the next 24 hours.
 You don’t need to write a long note, either, but do add some sort of context.
 The tool automatically uses the phrase, “I’d like to connect with you on LinkedIn,” but be sure to add a personal note that references when you met and what you discussed, something like,”Thanks for the advice at the UX Academy Foundations meetup last night.”
 This type of personal outreach encourages a more lasting connection.

 Outreach and Follow Up: Growing Relationships